theogobinet/Katsumi/README.md

 With this method, the user can have safe prime numbers loaded in his free time and use them appropriately at the right time.

-*Python natively uses only one core*.
+**Python natively uses only one core**.
 So [we have multiprocessed the safe prime number search](ressources/prng.py) using 85% of the core capacity.

 ### Performances
-*Each measurement is based on a i7-10510U with 2.5GHz*.
+**Each measurement is based on a i7-10510U with 2.5GHz**.

 * The generation of the inverses in a binary Galois field (Z2) of degree 16 takes about 46.7 secondes (average over 5 trials).
 * Generating a safe prime of 512 bits take at average 12.4 secondes for 10 tests.
-* Generating a safe prime of 2048 bits take at average for 5 tests.
+* Generating a safe prime of 2048 bits take at average 1h10 for 4 tests.

 ## Authors
 * **Azaël MARTIN** - [n3rada](https://github.com/n3rada)